Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Gluing Diagrams

 We observe here that there are two constructions for turning a sutured Liouville domain into a Liouville sector.
 One is the `completion' described in \cite[Definition 2.14]{GPS1}.
 Alternatively, applying \cite[Prop 2.6]{sylvan_lemma} to $F = W\inv(R_1) \cap \set{\psi \leq R_2 - \epsilon}$ gives us for some $\rho>0$ (after possibly increasing $R_1, R_2$) a standard Liouville neighborhood $U$ of $F$ of the form $(\hat{F} \times \set{z \in \CC \;\;: \mathrm{Re}(z) > - \rho}, \lambda_{X}|_F + \lambda_{\CC}^{\mathrm{std}})$, properly embedded inside the completion $\hat{X_0}$.
 Then the hypersurface $\set{\mathrm{Re}(z) = 0}$ is parallel to the Liouville vector field at infinity and has a defining function $I = \mathrm{Im}(z)$ (see Figure \ref{fig:step1}) in the sense of \cite[Definition 2.4]{GPS1}.
 This gives $\set{\mathrm{Re}(z) \leq 0}$ the structure of a Liouville sector.
 By \cite[Lemma 2.32]{GPS1}, there is a (homotopically unique) homotopy of Liouville sectors from $\set{\mathrm{Re}(z) \leq 0} \subset \hat{X}_0$ to the convex completion of $(X_0, F)$ (further inspection of the argument shows that this can be taken to be a \textit{simple} Liouville homotopy).

-Returning to the situation at hand, it is known that by taking $T>0$ sufficiently small, all of the critical values of $f$ can be made to lie in an arbitrarily small neighbourhood of $1$ (see for instance \cite[Lemma 5.2]{Speculations}).
-Note that \cite{Speculations} assumes the stronger hypothesis (2) that the maximal cells are unimodular simplices, though the proof of \cite[Lemma 5.2]{Speculations} only uses the weaker hypothesis that they are simplices (from Remark \ref{rem:unimodular}).
-Then we may apply the arguments above from \cite{periodicity} to $W=1-f$, to see that $\set{|f-1| \leq R_1} \cap \set{\psi \leq R_2}$ has convex boundary.
+Returning to the situation at hand, it is known that by taking $T>0$ sufficiently small, all of the critical values of $f$ can be made to lie in an arbitrarily small neighbourhood of $1$ under our hypothesis (2) (see for instance \cite[Lemma 5.2]{Speculations}).
+Though \cite{Speculations} assumes hypothesis (2) that the maximal cells are unimodular simplices, the proof of \cite[Lemma 5.2]{Speculations} only uses the weaker hypothesis that they are simplices, so by Remark \ref{rem:unimodular}, we expect that arguments will continue to apply in the setting of toric Deligne-Mumford stacks.
+Now we may apply the arguments above from \cite{periodicity} to $W=1-f$, to see that $\set{|f-1| \leq R_1} \cap \set{\psi \leq R_2}$ has convex boundary.
 We summarize this as:

 \begin{definition} The Liouville sector $(\cstar{n}, f)$ is defined by applying Definition \ref{def:general_sector} with $R_1>1$ to the function $1-f$ on $(\CC^{\ast})^n$ with its standard Stein structure $\phi$.
 The hypersurface $F$ we take is a Liouville domain whose completion is isotopic to the reference fiber $H = f\inv(0)$. \end{definition}